07 December 2012

 Remarkably, this query has already produced results.
 A user pointed me to The Newspaper Archive website with a brief article about my father:

-The caption reads: "Big responsibility in the capable hands of 19-year-old Second Lieut.
+The caption reads: "Big responsibility is in the capable hands of 19-year-old Second Lieut.
 William S. Leslie, above, Birmingham, Ala., who may soon pilot a B-24 Liberator over Axis targets.
 Believed to be the youngest four-engine pilot ever to graduate from an army air forces school, lieutenant Leslie completed his course at the Fort Worth, Tex., bomber base."

 The clipping is from the (Madison) Wisconsin State Journal, Thursday, 25 February 1943, p.
 3. Apparently, the story about Dad being the youngest pilot ever to complete four-engine training was run by newspapers across the country.
 We still don't know how or why Dad made the transition from four-engine bombers to single-engine fighters, and we still don't know for sure where or when Dad was in England, but we are searching for clues.
 As Sherlock Holmes would say, "The game is afoot!"